sh1boot/sh1boot.github.io/_posts/2025-03-30-poisoning-delinquent-ai-crawlers.md

 ## Trying less hard

-For all of the modelling and heuristic work which could be used to create plausible text output, that all seems to be miss an important point.
+For all of the modelling and heuristic work which could be used to create plausible text output, that all seems to miss an important point.

 This is poison.
 We don't _want_ it to be good.
 We just want enough